Provisional Design Patent: Everything You Need to Know

 - If you are able to get broad claims on your patent, you may not need to get a design patent.
 If narrow claims are granted, you may want to move forward with a design patent.

-Something you should know when considering getting a design patent is the fact that they are not as expensive get or to litigate.
+Something you should know when considering getting a design patent is the fact that they are not as expensive to get or to litigate.
 Obtaining a design patent later on within the process of production will still demonstrate that you remain invested in your product.
 That is why getting a design patent can be very beneficial.

 Since there is no claim analysis, it is much more cost efficient to litigate your design patent.
 During the litigation process, it is simpler to check two different products that are similar in nature as long as the claims have validity and have been infringed on.
+It only involves determining if the claims are valid and infringed upon, for which the court only needs to compare the two products.

 Waiting to file a design patent during the entire process shows that you know precisely how you want your invention to appear once it is manufactured.